karl-zylinski/odin-handle-map/README.md

 - [Handles are the better pointers by Andre Weissflog](https://floooh.github.io/2018/06/17/handles-vs-pointers.html)
 - [My blog post on Odin implementations](https://zylinski.se/posts/handle-based-arrays/)

+Learn more about Odin in my book [Understanding the Odin Programming Language](https://odinbook.com).

 ## Which variant should I use?

 Below I give an overview of the three variants in this repository.
 They are in order of how complicated they are.